bakzonehey/create-your-own-adventure/english/wake-up/vigilante/drugged/drugged.md

 "She wears our emblem!
 For fxxk sake!
 And all she did is got herself captured and stripped half naked!
 Give us the bad names..."

-"Hush!
-I think she's awake... no, not yet..."
+"She wears a leotard, she is half naked before being stripped..."

-"How can she sleep like not a care in the world, while in reality she's captured by dangerous criminals?"
+"How can she sleep like there is not a care in the world, while in reality she's captured by dangerous criminals?"

 "She was drugged, that's different..."